Greenpeace USA: Ebony Twilley Martin, executive director (2021-present)

 In 2021, Greenpeace selected Ebony Twilley Martin as co-executive director, making her the first Black woman executive director of a national environmental organization in the United States.
-Prior to the appointment, Twilley had worked at Greenpeace U.S.A. as chief officer of people and culture, senior talent acquisition manager and director of human resources.
+Prior to the appointment, Twilley had worked at Greenpeace USA as chief officer of people and culture, senior talent acquisition manager and director of human resources.
 Twilley Martin became an environmental activist in 2008 after her son developed asthma living near a busy Maryland highway.
 Twilley's goals include a climate emergency declaration and an end to fossil fuel subsidies.
 In addition, she hopes to act as a bridge between the climate movement and communities of color.
 In accepting the position, Twilley wrote, "“The environmental challenges we face are enormous–a point that Hurricane Ida has underscored when it slammed into Louisiana’s coast, a site of longstanding environmental health and justice struggles and now on the frontlines of the climate crisis.
 To address these intersecting crises, we have to build a strong and diverse organization ..."